branislav-knezevic/various_notes/vim/vim_general.md

 `ctrl + n` autocompletes a word, n is for next
 `ctrl + p` autocompletes a word, p is for previous `ctrl + v` enter visual block mode
+`ctrl + w` used for other commands
+`ctrl + w + o` closes all windows in a tab apart from the current one `ctrl + w + r` swap bottom/top if split horizontally or vertically `ctrl + w + R` swap bottom/top if split horizontally or vertically `ctrl + w + H` Move current window the far left and use the full height of the screen

 #### Window operations